 How Does This Rinse Work?

-Vinegar’s acidic properties help remove any remaining traces of alkaline detergent and mineral deposits, which results in soft, non-dingy looking laundry.
+Vinegar’s acidic properties help remove any remaining traces of alkaline detergent and mineral deposits, which results in soft, bright laundry.
 In addition, the acetic acid and other properties in vinegar help naturally combat mold, viruses, and bacteria, so it is a great addition to your wash when cleaning rags or especially dirty clothes.
 Vinegar also naturally freshens.

 Lavender naturally scents your laundry and also has inherent germ-fighting properties due to its antiseptic, antiviral, bactericidal, and fungicidal actions.
 It also acts as a natural moth repellent.